payalshaha/part2_kpi_experiment-/analysis/hypothesis_test_notes.md

 The Treatment group demonstrates a statistically significant improvement in Paid Conversion Rate.

+### Task 7: Perform Hypothesis or A/B Test Analysis
+Test Method: Two-Sample t-Test Assuming Unequal Variances

+Mean Conversion Rate (Control): 3.17%
+Mean Conversion Rate (Treatment): 6.99%

+P(T<=t) one-tail = 0.00058

+Since the p-value is less than the significance level of 0.05, the null hypothesis is rejected.

+The Treatment group shows a statistically significant improvement in Paid Conversion Rate compared to the Control group.

 The experiment provides strong evidence that the new onboarding campaign improves user conversion performance and should be considered for launch, subject to guardrail metric evaluation.